xmtp/xmtp-dot-org/docs/tutorials/token-gated-group-chat.md

 The solution lies in Converse group links.
 Developers can generate a unique link for each group, leading users directly to a Converse in-app page.
 Upon clicking the link, users arrive at a page where they can request to join the group.
 If they meet the eligibility criteria, they are added to the group and can begin participating in discussions.

-### Concepts

-- **Libxmtp**: The backbone of group chats is the latest version of the XMTP protocol, which incorporates the Messaging Layer Security (MLS) standard.
-This functionality is currently implemented in mobile SDKs.
-To facilitate the creation of group chats on the backend, we've devised a workaround using libxmtp alongside a Command Line Interface (CLI).

--- **CLI**: The Command Line Interface (CLI) is a powerful tool that ...

--- **Converse**: Converse is a mobile application designed to ...

--- **XMTP**: The XMTP protocol serves as the foundation for ...

--- **Group Chat**: Group chats represent the latest innovation in the XMTP protocol, enabling multi-wallet conversations.
-For more details, refer to the official documentation.

--- **Airstack**: Airstack is a ...

 ### How it Works

 :::